When should I update my life coverage?

 3. Income Changes

 Ideally, your income will rise throughout your career.
-You may find that the life insurance policy you purchased in your 20s is no longer adequate to replace your income when your fortieth birthday arrives.
-Changing life insurance coverage to match your growing income helps balance your financial security.
+A life policy purchased in your 20s may no longer adequately replace your income when you reach your 40th birthday.
+Changing life coverage to match your growing income can help balance your financial security.

 4. The Empty Nest

-Your life insurance needs will change when your children no longer rely on you for day-to-day support.
-You might find that you only need coverage to provide living expenses for your spouse.
+Life coverage needs may change when children no longer rely on a parent for day-to-day support.
+At this milestone, empty nesters may find that coverage is only needed to provide for a spouse’s living expenses.

 Did you lose weight or exercise to bring your blood pressure under control?
 Congratulations!
 You may qualify for discounts or be able to purchase additional coverage at a reduced rate.

-Buying a bigger house for your growing family or downsizing to a retirement cottage should prompt you to review your coverage.
-A larger place generally means higher monthly expenses, while a smaller home likely takes less of your income to maintain.
+Buying a bigger house for a growing family or downsizing to a retirement cottage can change life coverage needs.
+A larger home generally means higher monthly expenses, while a smaller place likely takes less income to maintain.

 GuideStone® welcomes the opportunity to share this general information.
 However, this article is not intended to be relied upon as legal advice.